Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/PackagingGuides/aws.md

 - Paste the endpoints URL into the "DASH Stream URL" box
 - Press "Load Player"

-#### Playready
-- Open "https://admin.vudrm.tech/" in a new Microsoft Edge tab and log in, if you do not have a log in please contact support@vualto.com
-- Select "Configuration" from the left hand navigation menu and then select the "Test Your Stream" tab
-- Paste the endpoints URL into the "DASH Stream URL" box
-- Press "Load Player"

 ## Media Convert
 ### 1. Go to AWS S3.
 -	Log into the AWS console